-NSW Championship Race 2 & Club Championship Race 6
+NSW Championship Race 2 and Club Championship Race 6

 NSW Championship, Race 2